 The course helped me implement advocacy projects strategically, but most of all, it taught me how to facilitate workshops with our partners.
 I would highly recommend this course to anyone needing theory, analytical tools and structure to their advocacy work.
 Rasmus Jacobsen, International Consultant, Danish Youth Council, Denmark

-The cost of this course is £1215 non-residential (includes training materials, lunch and refreshments) or £1615 residential (includes training materials, and accommodation for duration of course).
 Individual coaching is offered to course participants at the rate of £125 per 50-minute session.

-Please apply before Friday 16th August 2019.
+Application deadline: Friday, 24th January 2020.
 Kindly note that applications are assessed on a rolling basis.
 We reserve the right to close the enrolment before the deadline in case the course is oversubscribed.
 Apply early to avoid disappointment!